Ianfm94/Financial_Analysis/README.md

 **Various Financial_Analysis Workings**

+  In the DJIA (Dow Jones Industrial Average) folder, I have included 6 items:
+  1. A python script used to download a csv file of historical stock price information for the DJIA.
+  2. The csv file I created in the above step.
+  3. An interactive graph of the DJIA historical closing price info.
-  In the DJIA (Dow Jones Industrial Average) folder, I have included the raw data I collected using a Python script from the yahoo finance website saved in a csv file, the two interactive graphs (one for Daily Closing Price and another for the Daily RoR of the DJIA from roughly 1985 to May 2020), a zip folder where you can download both graphs (Github won't show the two graphs in all their glory) and finally the R script itself where I made the graphs using ggplot2 and plotly.
+  4. An interactive graph of the DJIA historical Daily RoR info.
+  5. A zip folder where you can download both the above graphs (Github won't show the two graphs in all their glory).
+  6. Finally, the R script itself where I made the graphs using ggplot2 and plotly.